1234ngochai/Multi-Agent-Pathfinding-with-Collision-Avoidance-/README.md

-# Multi-Agent Pathfinding with Collision Avoidance
+# Multi-Agent Pathfinding with Collision Avoidance, this is an overall logic serve as a references for the work
 **Skills:** C++, Graph Theory, A* Algorithm, Time-Expanded Network

 - **Advanced Algorithm Engineering for Pathfinding**: Engineered an advanced algorithm to solve multi-agent pathfinding challenges on a 4-connected grid.
 Focused on optimizing path efficiency and implementing comprehensive collision avoidance to ensure completeness and cost-effectiveness of solutions.